kmc-jp/n64-emu/README.md

 ## Contributing

 We do not currently accept pull requests to add new feature.
-But bug reports and bug fixes are always welcome 😀
+But bug reports/fixes and adding tests are always welcome 😀 See [CONTRIBUTING.md](CONTRIBUTING.md)(ja).
-See [CONTRIBUTING.md](CONTRIBUTING.md)(ja).

 ## Related Projects

-We are much inspired by the following projects ❤
+We are much inspired by the following projects ❤️

 - [Project64](https://github.com/project64/project64): N64 Emulator
 - [Simple64](https://github.com/simple64/simple64): Accurate N64 Emulator